• Skip to primary navigation

 Making the crust

 In a food processor, combine the pumpkin seeds, walnuts, buckwheat groats, oats, ground flax seed, oregano, thyme, and salt and pulse until you have a coarse flour.
-Empty into a mixing bowl and add the melted coconut oil and 1 tbsp of water.
+Empty into a mixing bowl and add the melted coconut oil and 1 tablespoon of water.
 Mix well until the liquids are completely incorporated into your crust mixture.
-Test the dough my squeezing some in your palm, if the dough doesn’t stick together easily when pinched, add another 1/2 tbsp of water.
-Continue adding water in 1/2 tbsp increments until the mixture sticks together when squeezed.
-You should only have to add 1-3 tbsp of water total, after that be careful not to over-do it.
+Test the dough my squeezing some in your palm, if the dough doesn't stick together easily when pinched, add another ½ tablespoon of water.
+Continue adding water in ½ tablespoon increments until the mixture sticks together when squeezed.
+You should only have to add 1-3 tablespoon of water total, after that be careful not to over-do it.

 Vegan Spinach & Mushroom Mini Quiches | Step-by-step recipe for vegan, gluten free, and nut free (optional) quiches.
 This a nutritious all-in-one meal that can be served any time of day! | ilovevegan.com